leondutoit/pg-need-to-know/notes.md

 - move functions into ntk - which should not be exopsed to the api
 - expose audit logs to data owners and admin via RLS
 - describe audit log table in readme
+- rename informational tables and views to be more consistent